cemalsenel/cemalsenel/README.md

 You can see my full-stack project created by ReactJs and Spring Boot by following link. https://bankanatolia.netlify.app/

-Here is my petclinic-microservices-deployment with DevOps tools. https://github.com/cemalsenel/petclinic-microservices-with-db
+Here is my petclinic-microservices-deployment by DevOps tools. https://github.com/cemalsenel/petclinic-microservices-with-db

 <!--